Umuzi-org/ACN-syllabus/content/coding_aptitude_assessment/introduction_to_github/_index.md

 ## Why?

-Git and Github are friggin wonderful.
+Git and Github are friggin' wonderful.
 Trust me on this.
 During your time on this learning journey, you'll be using these wonderful tools a lot.

 We don't just use these tools for fun.
 We use them because Git is an industry standard tool.
 If you want to have a solid tech career then it'll serve you to have some solid Git skills.